 A payment arrangement can be made if you are unable to pay in full or by instalments.
 The Town has also adopted a Financial Hardship Policy.
 Please contact the Rates Team to discuss your options.

-If you have not yet paid your bill, this second notice replaces the original along with new due dates.
-If you have any concerns, please contact our Rates team on 9311 8111 or email email@example.com who will be able to help you.
+If you have not yet paid your bill or if you have any concerns, please contact our Rates team on 9311 8111 or email email@example.com who will be able to help you.

-If you own property in a SUPP 6 Underground power area and you have an underground power service charge showing (raised under the local government act 1995) it is to help pay for the undergrounding of power lines in your area.
+If you own property in a SUPP 6 or NRUPP Underground Power area and you have an underground power service charge showing (raised under the local government act 1995) it is to help pay for the undergrounding of power lines in your area.

 If you have updated your details or made changes to your underground payment plan, that aren’t reflected in this new notice, it is likely that your details have been updated but were made after we sent the notice data to our printer to meet our deadline.
 You can confirm by contacting our Rates team on 9311 8111 or email firstname.lastname@example.org who will be able to help you.